 Füzér is in Hungary and it belonged to the famous noble called Bánk Bán between 1205-1209.
 The castle is situated south of Kassa (Kosice) and north of Tokaj, in Upper Hungary.
 It sits 552 meters above sea level among the hills of the Zemplén Mountains.
 The castle has been renovated in the 2010s: the outer bailey was rebuilt, the chapel, the keep, and its lower bastion were reconstructed.
 Visitors can get to know the history of the town at a visitor center nearby.
 Enjoy the video:

-The castle was built atop a volcanic mountain above Füzér and it is one of the first of its kind built in the Arpad-era.
-It was built before 1264 and King Béla IV gave it to his daughter, Anna.
-Béla’s son took it away from her and the king had to besiege the castle but could not take it.
+The castle was built atop a volcanic mountain above Füzér and it is one of the first of its kind built in the Árpád-era.
+It was built before 1264 by one of the members of the Aba Clan.
+It is assumed that the castle had been already standing before the death of King András II in 1235.

 The Károlyi family became the owner of Füzér in 1686 and they launched the first renovation in 1934-36.
 Currently, the castle has been very nicely renovated.
 Among the pictures, you can see photos of the castle before and after the reconstruction.
 In fact, the castle has been undergoing renovation since the 1990s.
 By 2016 the outer-bailey, the chapel, the keep, and the lower bastion were rebuilt.
 You can find the Castle Handicraft House in the center of Füzér as well as the Folk Museum of the 1940s-50s.
 The Visitor Center has an exhibition on the castle as well as the natural and cultural heritage of the village.

 You can find many pictures on my FB page, too:

 You can support my work if you happen to click on an Amazon advertisement in my article and end up buying anything: then, Amazon would give me 1-2% of your purchase.
 At least they said so.
 Thank you very much.